yihua1218/Gadget-OS/README.md

 This can take an hour or more

+## Flash With OS

+Now that you have build an operating system, you can flash it to CHIP Pro.

 #### Start UART terminal

 Open a new terminal window, plug in to the dev kit's USB micro connector and start a terminal session: